 How to Use sudo

-sudo with your new user, just prefix any command you’d normally run with
+To use `sudo` with your new user, just prefix any command you’d normally run with `sudo` and a space.

 $ sudo ls -la /root